Maddela: Government

+Local government

-Maddela, belonging to the lone congressional district of the province of Quirino, is governed by a mayor designated as its local chief executive and by a municipal council as its legislative body in accordance with the Local Government Code.
-The mayor, vice mayor, and the councilors are elected directly by the people through an election which is being held every three years.
+Maddela is part of the lone congressional district of the province of Quirino.
+It is governed by a mayor, designated as its local chief executive, and by a municipal council as its legislative body in accordance with the Local Government Code.
+The mayor, vice mayor, and the municipal councilors are elected directly in polls held every three years.

 Elected officials

 Education

 The Schools Division of Quirino governs the town's public education system.
 The division office is a field office of the DepEd in Cagayan Valley region.
-The office governs the public and private elementary and public and private high schools throughout the municipality.
+There are two schools district offices that govern the public and private elementary and high schools throughout the municipality.
+These are the Maddela Zone I District Office, and Maddela Zone II District Office.